Vexvain/Discord-Collection/Collection/MessagesSaver/README.md

 optional arguments:
   -h, --help            show this help message and exit -ci CHANNELID, --channelID CHANNELID
-                        The target channel ID.
+                        the target channel ID.
   -a AMOUNT, --amount AMOUNT
-                        The amount of messages to save.
+                        the amount of messages to save.
   -o OUTPUT, --output OUTPUT
-                        The output file in where to save the messages.
+                        the output file in where to save the messages.
   -i IMPORTABLE, --importable IMPORTABLE
-                        If "-i/--importable" value is true then the output will be saved in JSON that can be imported to a channel using
+                        if "-i/--importable" value is true then the output will be saved in JSON that can be imported to a channel using
-                        "channelMessagesImporter".
+                        "channelMessagesImporter"
   -t TOKEN, --token TOKEN
-                        Discord account token to use.
+                        Discord account token to use
 ```